Salma Hayek, 53, Shakes Her Stuff In Revealing Dress During Road Trip In Greece

 “Great ENERGY..I like that salma u have the most positive..ENERGY,” another added.

-The Mexican-American actress also got some international love for the clip, with many of her followers sharing adoring messages in Spanish and punctuating their comments with flags from around the globe.
+The Mexican-American actress also got some international love for the clip, with many of her followers sharing adoring messages in Spanish and punctuating their comments with emoji of flags from around the globe.

 Hayek has been sharing plenty of glimpses of her recent travels with her fans, posting some bikini photos this week with her followers that also gained viral interest and thousands of fawning comments.
-The visit captured some attention from celebrity news outlets as well, with The Daily Mail also sharing some images of her sun-soaked visit.
+The Greek visit captured some attention from celebrity news outlets as well, with The Daily Mail also sharing some images of her sun-soaked visit.

-Hayek spent time on the island of Symi with husband Francois Pinault and their 6-year-old daughter.
-Greek Hollywood Reporter shared some details of her visit to the picturesque island in the Aegean Sea, noting that the family took some time for sightseeing.
+Hayek spent time on the island of Symi with husband François-Henri Pinault and their 6-year-old daughter.
+Greek Hollywood Reporter shared some details of their visit to the picturesque island in the Aegean Sea, noting that the family took some time for sightseeing.

 “The beautiful Latina wandered with her family around the island, walked through its small alleys and showed particular interest in the small local taverns and ouzeri,” the report noted.
 “The famous couple arrived at the Symi port with a luxurious boat last Saturday after reportedly first visiting the Turkish coasts.”